BluBracket/docs.blubracket.com/content/how-to/github-checks/index.md

 {{< figure src="gitchecks5.png" caption="Example of a failing check on a pull request" >}}

-If the BluBracket checks app doesn't find any items such as secrets, PII, or non-inclusive language, the check will pass and the pull request can be successfully merged.
+If the BluBracket checks app doesn't find any blocking items such as secrets, the check will pass and the pull request can be successfully merged.

 {{< figure src="gitchecks4.png" caption="Example of a passing check on a pull request" >}}